Jennifer Childs-Roshak

-Jennifer Childs-Roshak is an American physician who is president and CEO of Planned Parenthood League of Massachusetts, president of the Planned Parenthood Advocacy Fund of Massachusetts and a board member of the Boston Public Health Commission.
-She is the first person with a medical degree to become the chief executive of any Planned Parenthood.
+Jennifer Childs-Roshak is an American physician who was president and chief executive officer (CEO) of Planned Parenthood League of Massachusetts and president of the Planned Parenthood Advocacy Fund of Massachusetts from 2015 to 2022.
+She has also sat on the board of the Boston Public Health Commission.
+She was the first person with a medical degree to become the chief executive of any Planned Parenthood.

 Life and education

 Childs-Roshak grew up in New Hampshire.
 She attended Harvard University in Cambridge, Massachusetts, and after graduating with a degree in English, moved to New York City to work as an editor for the United Nations Population Fund.
 While in New York, she began volunteering at a Planned Parenthood facility.
 She attended medical school at Temple University in Philadelphia.
 She also has an MBA from the Boston University School of Management.

 Childs-Roshak is married to Phillip Roshak.
 They have two children.
 She gave birth to her first child while in medical school, and her second while completing her residency at Maine Medical Center Family Practice Center.